tactica/package-audit/README.md

 urijs                     1.19.7   1.19.11  2022-04-03   high(1) moderate(4)  high    security vulnerability

 10 vulnerable (61 vulnerabilities), 11 outdated, 7 deprecated.
-Found a total of 18 node packages.
+Found a total of 18 Node packages.

 To get more information about the node module vulnerabilities run:
  > yarn audit